-- 1) The Initiating Node sends a Query Solicitation, through any intermediary Subparticipants or Participant, as applicable, to the Initiating QHIN to query for document metadata. - a) The Query Solicitation includes one or more patient identifiers and an Assigning Authority and HCID for each desired Responding Node. - b) The Initiating QHIN queries its QHIN Directory to identify the appropriate Responding QHIN(s) for each HCID included in the Query Solicitation. - 2) The Initiating QHIN creates an IHE Cross Gateway Query [ITI-38] FindDocuments Request based on the Query Solicitation and sends it via the Initiating Gateway to each Responding QHIN's Responding Gateway. - a) The Initiating QHIN creates an audit log entry including the HCID and Assigning Authority of the Initiating Node and Responding QHIN(s). - 3) Each Responding QHIN queries its QHIN Directory to identify the appropriate Responding Node(s) and sends a Request for document metadata, through any intermediary Participant or Subparticipants, as applicable, to each Responding Node. - a) The Responding QHIN's Request includes the patient identifier as known by the Responding Node and may include some number of query parameters. - b) The Responding QHIN creates an audit log entry including the HCID and Assigning Authority of the Initiating Node, Initiating QHIN, and Responding Node(s). - 4) Each Responding Node returns a Response with document metadata and/or FHIR endpoint(s) based on any query parameters and/or local access control policies.
+- 1) The Initiating Node sends a Query Solicitation, through any intermediary Subparticipants or Participant, as applicable, to the Initiating QHIN to Query for document metadata. - a) The Query Solicitation includes one or more patient identifiers and an Assigning Authority and HCID for each desired Responding Node. - b) The Initiating QHIN Queries its QHIN Directory to identify the appropriate Responding QHIN(s) for each HCID included in the Query Solicitation.

-- 5) Each Responding QHIN combines the Responses from the Responding Node(s) and returns a single IHE Cross Gateway Query [ITI-38] FindDocuments Response to the Initiating QHIN's Initiating Gateway. - a) The Responding QHIN creates an audit log entry including the HCID and Assigning Authority of the Responding Node(s), Initiating QHIN, and Initiating Node. - 6) The Initiating QHIN returns the Response(s) to the Initiating Node, through any intermediary Participant or Subparticipants, as applicable. - a) The Initiating QHIN creates an audit log entry identifying the Responding Node(s) and Initiating Node.
+- 2) The Initiating QHIN creates an IHE Cross Gateway Query [ITI-38] FindDocuments Registry Stored Query Request based on the Query Solicitation and sends it via the Initiating Gateway to each Responding QHIN's Responding Gateway. - a) The Initiating QHIN creates an audit log entry - 3) Each Responding QHIN queries its QHIN Directory to identify the appropriate Responding Node(s) and sends a Request for document metadata, through any intermediary Participant or Subparticipants, as applicable, to each Responding Node. - a) The Responding QHIN's Request to a Responding Node includes the patient identifier as known by the Responding Node and may include some number of Query parameters. - b) The Responding QHIN creates an audit log entry including the HCID and Assigning Authority of the Initiating Node, Initiating QHIN, and Responding Node(s). - 4) Each Responding Node returns a Response with document based on any Query parameters and/or local access control policies. - 5) Each Responding QHIN combines the Responses from the Responding Node(s) and returns a single IHE Cross Gateway Query [ITI-38] FindDocuments Registry Stored Query Response to the Initiating QHIN's Initiating Gateway. - a) The Responding QHIN creates an audit log entry including the HCID and Assigning Authority of the Responding Node(s), Initiating QHIN, and Initiating Node. - 6) The Initiating QHIN returns the Response(s) to the Initiating Node, through any intermediary Participant or Subparticipants, as applicable. - a) The Initiating QHIN creates an audit log entry identifying the Responding Node(s) and Initiating Node.